leonzalion/Traduit/README.md

 # Traduit

-An app ensuring that what gets translated gets memorized.
+An app that allows you to easily create flashcards from popular translation websites.

 To run the app, clone the repo and run:
 ```shell script